rak-n-rok/Krake/docs/user/krakectl-documentation.rst

         The complete hook, which allows an Application to send a completion signal to the API.

     ``--hook-shutdown`` (optional):
         The shutdown hook, which allows the graceful shutdown of the Application.
-Can have an additional values after the argument:
+Can have additional values after the argument:

         timeout [s]